harupy/python_typing_game/README.md

 2. Pillow captures an image from the screen.
 3. OpenCV bainarizes the captured image to improve the accuracy of OCR.
 4. Pytesseract extracts English words from the binarized image.
-5. Pyautogui automatically types the extracted English words.
+5. PyAutoGUI automatically types the extracted English words.